Stan-Sizhe-Yang/Inferring-language-dispersal-patterns-with-velocity-field-estimation/README.md

   coord.mat <- data.frame(name = label, longtitude = coord[, 1], latitude = coord[, 2])
   ```
 #### 2. Convert the binary values of each linguistic trait into state frequencies
-&emsp;&emsp;The conversion of the binary value for each linguistic trait in each language sample is accomplished with "knn.smooth.func" function by choosing "nearest.n" geographically closest language samples to that language sample (Figure 1c).
+&emsp;&emsp;The conversion of the binary value for each linguistic trait in each language sample is accomplished with "knn.smooth.func" function by choosing _nearest.n_ geographically closest language samples to that language sample (Figure 1c).

 ```
 smooth.data <- knn.smooth.func(data.03, nearest.n = 10, extral.info = coord)